-Cranberries are called a “vitamin bomb” and it is scientifically proved!
+Cranberries are called a “vitamin bomb” and has been scientifically proved!
 This berry takes one of the leading positions as to the content of vitamins and antioxidants.

 It improves mental and physical performance, has a tonic, refreshing, anti-inflammatory, antibacterial and wound-healing effect on the body.

-At present, the biggest manufacturers of this berry are USA, Canada, Poland, scandinavian countries, also there are some plantations in Russian Federation and Republic of Belarus.
+At present, the biggest manufacturers of this berry are USA, Canada, Poland, Scandinavian countries, also there are some plantations in the Russian Federation and the Republic of Belarus.

-Cranberries can be consumed in various forms: fresh berries, powder, juice, frozen and dried craisins.
+Cranberries can be consumed in various forms: fresh berries, powder, juice, frozen and dried, which are called craisins.
 If you decide to freeze the cranberries in the freezer and then defrost them, you should eat them the same day as defrosted berries lose their useful properties quite fast.
 Thus, one of the best way to preserve the cranberries is to dry them.
-Dried cranberries are well preserved as they contain benzoic acid – real natural preservative.
+Dried cranberries are well preserved as they contain benzoic acid which is a real natural preservative.

 In order to make dried cranberries large juicy berries are taken, the juice is squeezed out, mixed with sugar syrup and then it is injected back into the cranberries.
 It is done to reduce the tartness and sour taste of cranberries.
 Only after that the berries are freeze-dried or air-dried.
 Thus, the product preserves a certain percentage of moisture which makes it quite juicy and the taste more saturated.